qasimwarraich/cli-tutor/pkg/lesson/lessons/lesson2.md

 ## Flags

-As previously mentioned, `--flags` are ways we can modify or specify the behaviour of a program or one of it's sub-commands.
+As previously mentioned, `--flags` are ways we can modify or specify the behaviour of a program or one of its sub-commands.

 Remember that flags can be specified in a long or short form, *e.g.* `-l` vs `--lines` which both specify the `wc` program to count the lines in a file.